sidneycadot/oeis/README.md

 charmap.py                        |  Python module that defines lists of acceptable characters for the OEIS directives.
 OeisEntry.py                      |  Python module that defines a simple class that contains (most of) the data of a single OEIS sequence. catalog.py                        |  Python module containing vetted OEIS sequences.
+TimerContextManager.py            |  Python module that simplifies timing lengthy operations using a context manager.